UPDATE: Reports of collision on A4042

 *UPDATE - 8.27am 20/12/2018*

-In a statement, Gwent Police said: "We received reports of a two vehicle road traffic collision on the A4042 near Llantarnam, Cwmbran at around 6.45am today, Thursday, December 20.
+IN A STATEMENT, Gwent Police said: "We received reports of a two vehicle road traffic collision on the A4042 near Llantarnam, Cwmbran at around 6.45am today, Thursday, December 20.

 "The road was partially closed while the vehicles were recovered.
 There were not thought to be any serious injuries."